mrchristensen/Tweeter/documentation/class-documentation/Project Milestone #2 - Working UI with Dummy Data.md

 You are to use the **observer pattern** to communicate from lower to higher level layers in your application.

 ## Sample Code
-A sample project that includes a partially functional application and demonstrates an architecture that satisfies the above requirements is available on github at [this URL](https://github.com/jerodw/tweeter-samples/tree/client-sample-1) (Links to an external site.).
+A sample project that includes a partially functional application and demonstrates an architecture that satisfies the above requirements is available on github at [this URL](https://github.com/jerodw/tweeter-samples/tree/client-sample-1).
 You are welcome to use this as a starter project for your own solution or to copy some or all of the code into your own project.
-A package diagram showing the architecture of the sample solution is available [here](class/Milestone%202%20Architecture%20Diagram.pdf).
+A package diagram showing the architecture of the sample solution is available [here](Milestone 2 Architecture Diagram.pdf).

 ## Testing
 As a minimum, unit tests are provided for all presenter classes.